ashvardanian/StringZilla/README.md

 ## Performance

-Throughput and timings on two CPUs and one GPU, grouped by operation.
+Throughput and timings on two CPUs, grouped by operation.
 Only the languages that ship a counterpart appear under each heading.
 `StringZilla.C` is the C kernel called directly; `StringZilla.Py` is the same kernel through the CPython binding, so the gap between them is the cost of crossing the interpreter boundary.

 ```
-                                                      Xeon4    M5 Pro        H100
+                                                      Xeon4    M5 Pro
 ─────────────────────────────────────────────────────────────────────────────────
 Unicode case-insensitive substring search  (GB/s)
   Python          icu.StringSearch                     0.06      0.15